bertreb/pimatic-deebot/README.md

 - Deebot 600/605

 ---
-The plugin is node v4-v10 compatible and in development.
+The minimum node requirement for this plugin is node v8!

 You could backup Pimatic before you are using this plugin!